Degri95/School_District_Analysis/README.md

 #### Updated Schools by School Type
 ![Updated Schools by School Type](/Resources/new_by_type.PNG)

-Thomas High School is a Charter school, so if metrics changed it would be in the Charter row.
+Thomas High School is a Charter school.
+So if data was changed, it would occur in the Charter row.
 Comparing the two DataFrames we can see that no data has changed.
 This DataFrame had formatting to round decimals as well.
 So there may be a small change we're not seeing.

 ## Summary
 - Any metrics that were affected by the replacement of Thomas High Schools 9th Grade scores were less than 1%